shapelets/khiva-docker/khiva-cuda/README.md

 # khiva

-Dockerfile with all the Khiva dependencies satisfied (i.e. OpenCL, ArrayFire, Doxygen, GraphViz, Sphinx and Java JDK 8).
+Dockerfile with all the Khiva dependencies satisfied (i.e. CUDA, ArrayFire, Doxygen, GraphViz, Sphinx and Java JDK 8).

 ## Building image